marcwie/marcwie.github.io/content/projects/collaboration.md

 This is a visualization of my collaboration network.
 It is generated from the entries in my [publication list](/publications/).
-I have removed myself, i.e., the ego-node, as otherwise all authors would be connected to me.
+I have removed myself, i.e., the ego-node, as otherwise all co-authors would be connected to me and the network would become more star-like.
 Hover over the nodes to see which authors appear on the same papers.
 The width of the edges gives the frequency of collaborations between pairs of co-authors.

 <script src="https://d3js.org/d3.v2.min.js?2.9.3"></script>